lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
   identity fl-base-type {
     description
-      "Used to extend field length functions";
+      "Used to extend field length functions.";
   }

   identity fl-variable {
     base fl-base-type;
     description
       "Residue length in Byte is sent as defined in
-      for CoAP in RFC 8824 (cf. 5.3)";
+       for CoAP in RFC 8824 (cf. 5.3).";
   }

   identity fl-token-length {
     base fl-base-type;
     description
       "Residue length in Byte is sent as defined in
-      for CoAP in RFC 8824 (cf. 4.5)";
+       for CoAP in RFC 8824 (cf. 4.5).";
   }
 ~~~~~
 {: #Fig-ex-field-length title='Definition of identityref for Field Length'}